siemucsm/risk_management_dashboard/README.md

 # Introduction
-On the 15th of December, the Center for Threat-Informed Defense (mitre-engenuity.org/ctid/) has released a set of mappings between Mitre Attack (https://attack.mitre.org/) and NIST Special Publications 800-53 (https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final).
+The Center for Threat-Informed Defense (mitre-engenuity.org/ctid/) has released a set of mappings between Mitre Attack (https://attack.mitre.org/) and NIST Special Publications 800-53 (https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final).
 Tiffany Bergeron and Jon Baker have written a post (https://medium.com/mitre-engenuity/security-control-mappings-a-bridge-to-threat-informed-defense-2e42a074f64a) detailing some of the benefits of the mapping activity.
 Check out also their github repository (https://github.com/center-for-threat-informed-defense/attack-control-framework-mappings), where you can access all the related work.

 The work by the CTID team is the missing piece to my previous work (https://www.siemucsm.com).
 In my master thesis I was focusing the mapping on the data sources of thr Mitre Attack Framework.
 Due to time and resource constraints it would have never been an option to map all Attack Techniques to an individual security control standard such as NIST SP800-53, ISO 27001 or NIST CSF.